mpenn/Morpheus/README.md

 ## Pipeline Validation

 To verify that all pipelines are working correctly, validation scripts have been added at `${MORPHEUS_ROOT}/scripts/validation`.
-There are scripts for each of the main workflows: Anomalous Behavioral Profiling (ABP), Humans-as-Machines-Machines-as-Humans (HAMMAH), Phishing Detection (Phishing), and Sensitive Information Detection (SID).
+There are scripts for each of the main workflows: Anomalous Behavioral Profilirun_container_release.shng (ABP), Humans-as-Machines-Machines-as-Humans (HAMMAH), Phishing Detection (Phishing), and Sensitive Information Detection (SID).

+Note: This assumes you have a copy of the Morpheus Models repo.
+If building from source, you can ensure the Models repo is downloaded by running `git submodule update --init --recursive`.
+When working with a pre-built container, the Models repo will need to be downloaded and mounted manually.

 To run all of the validation workflow scripts, use the follownig commands: